PuffinKwadraat/MultiCube-Public/Other Files/Bot Names.md

 ---

+** Docker is a different program for hosting the bot.
+Such different, that is needs new files that are bot specific.
+Therefore, a new bot was created.
+Docker runs programs much more efficiently.

-** Corvus is a special bot.
+*** Corvus is a special bot.
 Instead of a Windows PC that's hosting the bots, Corvus is hosted by a Raspberry Pi 4.
 This is a Linux computer.
 The architecture of Windows and Linux are completely different.
 That's why Corvus is a special guest.
 It's still WIP, but someday it will be as complex as Ciconia.

 ---